Edited: July 24, 2021

 These drugs block the reabsorption of serotonin and norepinephrine into the brain.
 They help relieve anxiety and depression by changing brain chemistry in a way that recircuits communication between neurons.

-Common SNRI’s include:
+Common SNRI’s for Dogs include:

 - Desvenlafaxine (Pristiq)